-Friday Sunny.
-Light winds becoming NE/SE 15 to 20 km/h in the early afternoon then becoming light in the evening.
+Tuesday Mostly sunny.
+Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A couple of scorchers are on the way for Adelaide, Melbourne, Canberra and Sydney over the next few days.